logoPostPlanify

 • Have the budget for $19-59/user/month plus profile add-on fees

-Buffer is clean but basic — no AI images, no approval workflows, no bulk scheduling.
-CoSchedule is powerful but bloated with marketing suite features most social teams never touch.
-PostPlanify is built for the modern social media workflow: AI-generated captions and images, Canva integration, team approvals, and platform previews — without project management features you don't need.
+Buffer is clean but basic — no AI images, no approval workflows on the base plan, no bulk scheduling.
+CoSchedule is powerful but loaded with marketing suite features most social teams never touch.
+PostPlanify is built for the modern social media workflow: AI-generated captions and images, social inbox with AI-assisted replies, team approvals, and analytics across 10 platforms — without project management features you do not need.

 PostPlanify social media scheduling dashboard with AI content generation and multi-platform calendar